SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 - Note: although there are three MIDI follow channel's (A/B/C), all three channels will control the instrument of the active context.
 The three follow channel's allows you to learn different devices to MIDI follow, should you require device specific channel settings.

+- Note: you can configure MIDI follow mode to only control clip parameters

 Comes with a MIDI feedback mode to send updated parameter values on the MIDI follow feedback channel for mapped MIDI cc's.
 Feedback is sent whenever you change context on the deluge and whenever parameter values for the active context are changed.

 Comes with an XML file (MIDIFollow.XML) with default CC to Deluge parameter mappings.
 You can customize this XML file to map CC's differently as required.